zeek/spicy/doc/programming/parsing.rst

     make use of the information to decide which unit type to use for parsing a connection's payload.

+``%skip = ( REGEXP | Null );``
+    Specifies a pattern which should be skipped when encountered in the input stream in between parsing of unit fields.
+This overwrites a value set at the module level; use ``Null`` to reset the property, i.e., not skip anything.
+``%skip-pre = ( REGEXP | Null );``
+    Specifies a pattern which should be skipped when encountered in the input stream before parsing of a unit begins.
+This overwrites a value set at the module level; use ``Null`` to reset the property, i.e., not skip anything.
+``%skip-post = ( REGEXP | Null );``
+    Specifies a pattern which should be skipped when encountered in the input stream after parsing of a unit has finished.
+This overwrites a value set at the module level; use ``Null`` to reset the property, i.e., not skip anything.

 Units support some further properties for other purposes, which we introduce in the corresponding sections.